Depak1306/Object_Detection/README.md

 ## Overview
 This project implements an object detection application using a YOLO-based deep learning model.
-It detects predefined object classes from images.
+It detects predefined object classes from images, videos, and real-time webcam streams.

 ## Project Structure
 - app.py – Main application